kstefanich/Rymedi/group-1/4platform-suites/README.md

-# rapidtest Suites
+# Platform Suites

 **Overview**

-The Rymedi rapidtest Platform has multiple modules covering different work streams and User Groups.
+The Rymedi Platform has multiple modules covering different work streams and User Groups.
 Modules are accessible based on the User Role.

 -  Manufactuer Suite - Manage Products and print Test Kit Labels.